Use of Buddhist Terminology

 Author: Linmu

 A year ago, after sharing some of my meditation experiences, many friends expressed a desire to explore or learn the Dharma with me, but most of these requests were politely declined.
-On one hand, this was because I intended to devote my time and energy entirely to meditation, and on the other hand, it was due to the issue of using professional terminology in discussing Buddhist concepts.
+On one hand, this was because I intended to devote my time and energy entirely to meditation, and on the other hand, it was due to the issue of using correct terminology in discussing Buddhist concepts.

-When people talk about the Dharma today, they often base their discussions on various specialized terms found in the scriptures.
-These terms include concepts like the Four Noble Truths, impermanence, suffering, not-self, craving, desire, insight meditation, dependent origination, the four elements, body and mind, and many more.
 However, most people are not clear about what these terms actually mean, and sometimes they aren't even sure if the terms themselves are accurate.
 If you open the Tripitaka, the Buddhist canon, you will find that the same core Buddhist terminology can be translated differently by various scholars and in different eras.
 Some differences in wording have even led to variations in Buddhist theories, but they haven't gained widespread recognition due to limited propagation.

 Furthermore, even among agreed-upon terms, each school or individual often has their own interpretation, which leads to continuous debates.
 Therefore, using this language in Buddhist discourse doesn't always facilitate effective communication.